openimsdk/open-im-server/docs/contrib/linux_development.md

 Generally, a project will involve multiple developers.
 Instead of provisioning a server for every developer, many organizations share a single development machine among developers.
 To simulate this real-world scenario, we'll use a standard user for development.
 To create the `openim` user:

 ```
-bashCopy code# adduser openim # Create the openim user, which developers will use for login and development.
+# adduser openim # Create the openim user, which developers will use for login and development.
 # passwd openim # Set the login password for openim.
 ```